remla25-team4/operation/README.md

 ```bash
 kubectl -n kubernetes-dashboard create token admin-user
 ```
 Use the token displayed on screen to access the kubernetes dashboard at dashboard.local.

+**Note:** make sure to visit the site using https.

 ## How to run our application for Assignment 3
 ### Prerequisites